waggjeff/DE-Zoomcamp-FinalProject/README.md

 - Once the new table has been created in BigQuery, we will perform some analysis in Google Data Studio.
 First go to the <URL>, and then create a new data source.
 One then chooses the new table that was created ('sp500_newtable') and choose 'Connect'.

-- In Google Data Studio, we create a new field called 'gainbin' in order to plot a histogram of the distribution of daily gains (%).
+- In Google Data Studio, we create a new field called 'Daily gains (%)' in order to plot a histogram of the distribution of daily gains.
 To do this, we go to 'Add a field', set the Field Name as 'gainbin' and then add the following formula:

 ```
 CASE